ucsb-eri/webHookListener/README.md

 Current install at spin:/opt/local/bin

+Pretty sure it's deployed just by copying the webhookListener.(rb|sh) files to where they sit.

 ## Background
 The driving goal of this repo was to trigger updating and publishing of a github based jekyll website repo on one of our web servers (Fedora-25).
 More specifically,